mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/frequently-asked-questions.md

 **I'm lost and I don’t know where to start, please help!**

 * No worries!
-Feel free to ping the [Purchases channel](https://community.mattermost.com/private-core/channels/purchases) for any purchasing related questions.
+Feel free to ping the [Purchases channel](https://community.mattermost.com/private-core/channels/purchases) for any purchase-related questions.
 The Finance team is here to help and will make sure you feel supported every step of the way!